Humility is often overlooked

 - Consistent reminder and encouragement of these values.

 True humility, as enacted within teams, should assist the development of an uplifting organizational climate.
 It is imperative that organizations awaken to the blessings found in this humble perspective.
-Given that almost every organization utilizes groups for some aspect or function, it should become imperative for organizations of all stripes to seek better understanding about how team humility functions, how it can be encouraged, and what that means for recruitment, leadership, and training.
+Given that almost every organization utilizes groups of some aspect or function.
+It should become imperative for organizations of all stripes to seek a better understanding of how team humility functions.
+How it can be encouraged, and what that means for recruitment, leadership, and training.